 Over the next three days going back and forth, I was eventually sent to Emergency after a CT scan showed that I was in big trouble.
 The pain was excruciating.

 After 13 hours in emergency I was given some home truths about what was happening/going to happen to me .
 I was given a MRI which led to surgery where they cut out my bulging disc.

 I spent 7 weeks in hospital, 3 ½ weeks in trauma and 3 ½ weeks in the spinal injuries unit.

 I am now living with numbness to the bottom of my feet, back of legs and saddle area, lower motor neuron bowel, flaccid bladder, sphincter and sexual dysfunction.

-Life had been great at the time this happened – My son had returned to my city (he had been living 16.5 hrs drive away in a different state) I had been dating his mother for a short time previous to this and workwise I was secure and cemented in my career as a service manager in an industry that I had been in for 11 years working my way to where I was.
+Life had been great at the time this happened.
+My son had returned to my city (he had been living 16.5 hrs drive away in a different state) I had been dating his mother for a short time previous to this and workwise I was secure and cemented in my career as a service manager in an industry that I had been in for 11 years to get to where I was.